 Before they do that, though, the parent says that the second kid gets to choose their piece first.

 The first child is motivated to cut the sandwich in half as equally as possible.
 Unfortunately, the real world does not offer such a simple process when promoting fairness in a decision.

 However, there is a way to simplify any situation to instill fairness.
 This is grounded in a leader’s desire to be fair, which is defined first.

 Deciding to Be Fair

 The primary influencing layer is your definition of fairness.
-Assuming you have a general definition, it should speak to impartiality, or the absence of favoritism.
+Assuming you have a general definition, it should speak to impartiality or the absence of favoritism.

 As you gain experience, you may find areas you wish to update.

-This brings us to the second layer, which includes your own biases and inclinations to discriminate.
+This brings us to the second layer, which includes your biases and inclinations to discriminate.
 This is where most readers will say, “I don’t discriminate; I have no biases!”

 Unfortunately, if you have consciousness, you have biases.
-What’s more, you are most likely subject to a bias blind spot, which means you’re less likely to notice your own biases versus those in others.
+What’s more, you are most likely subject to a bias blind spot, which means you’re less likely to notice your own biases versus those of others.